mysql/mysql-connector-nodejs/README.md

   port: 33060,
   password: '<passwd>',
   user: 'root',
-  schema: 'mySchema' // created by default
+  schema: 'mySchema' // an error is thrown if it does not exist };
-};

 mysqlx.getSession(options)